Approximant: Alternation and glide-formation

 Similarly, vowels can be inserted next to their corresponding glide in certain phonetic environments.
 Sievers' law describes this behaviour for Germanic.

 Non-high semivowels also occur.
 In colloquial Nepali speech, a process of glide-formation occurs, where one of two adjacent vowels becomes non-syllabic; the process includes mid vowels so that /[dʱo̯a]/ ('cause to wish') features a non-syllabic mid vowel.
 Spanish features a similar process and even nonsyllabic //a// can occur so that ahorita ('right away') is pronounced /[a̯o̞ˈɾita]/.
 It is not often clear, however, whether such sequences involve a semivowel (a consonant) or a diphthong (a vowel), and in many cases, it may not be a meaningful distinction.

-Although many languages have central vowels /[ɨ, ʉ]/, which lie between back/velar /[ɯ, u]/ and front/palatal /[i, y]/, there are few cases of a corresponding approximant /[ ȷ̈]/.
-One is in the Korean diphthong /[ ȷ̈i]/ or /[ɨ̯i]/ though it is more frequently analyzed as velar (as in the table above), and Mapudungun may be another, with three high vowel sounds, //i//, //u//, //ɨ// and three corresponding consonants, //j//, and //w//, and a third one is often described as a non-labialized voiced velar fricative; some texts note a correspondence between this approximant and //ɨ// that is parallel to //j//–//i// and //w//–//u//.
-An example is liq //ˈliɣ// (/[ˈliɨ̯]/?) ('white').